goto10/EBCLinkedList/README.md

 # EBCLinkedList

-A description of this package.
+A double linked list in Swift.